statnet/ergm/revdep/problems.md

     ```
     Error(s) in re-building vignettes:
     --- re-building ‘attributes-and-summary-statistics.Rmd’ using rmarkdown
-    Pandoc is required to build R Markdown vignettes but not available.
-Please make sure it is installed.

     Quitting from lines 303-338 [tracker-list] (attributes-and-summary-statistics.Rmd)
     Error: processing vignette 'attributes-and-summary-statistics.Rmd' failed with diagnostics: